 - mean a special type of promotion when real users download the app to receive a (monetary) reward.
 Incentive traffic may influence the growth of organic installs.

 - installs mean installs driven by banner ads and various online advertising.

-- are users who are looking for an app using search queries in store.
+- installs from users who are looking for an app using search queries in store.

 - means a tooltip that appears under the store’s search bar when you start typing keywords in it.
 As a rule, the most popular phrases and words associated with a query are displayed on top.

 - means app sorting in the App Store and Google Play search results, which is influenced by many algorithms and factors.